 The economic landscape is shifting at pace.
-While governments are shifting corporate behaviour with conditionality, onshoring supply chains and
+While governments are shifting corporate behaviour with conditionality, onshoring supply chains and enormous subsidies, they are also bending their own processes to accommodate investors.

 One of the most attractive facets of IRA is the ease of access to subsidy it provides.
 In Europe, businesses must typically go through a tendering process with several government agencies with separate pots of money available for national and EU-level funding.
 In the US, they must simply meet certain conditions, as outlined above.
-This bureaucratic ease is attractive to businesses.87 Deployment-oriented funding is significantly more attractive, not only in accessing profits faster, but also in reducing administrative costs.
+This bureaucratic ease is attractive to businesses.
+Deployment-oriented funding is significantly more attractive, not only in accessing profits faster, but also in reducing administrative costs.